Billy Bob Thornton: Early life

-Thornton was born on August 4, 1955, in Hot Springs, Arkansas, the son of Virginia Roberta (née Faulkner; 1934–2017), a self-proclaimed psychic, and William Raymond "Billy Ray" Thornton (1929–1974), a high school history teacher and basketball coach.
+Thornton was born on August 4, 1955, in Hot Springs, Arkansas, the son of Virginia Roberta (1934–2017), a self-proclaimed psychic, and William Raymond "Billy Ray" Thornton (1929–1974), a high school history teacher and basketball coach.
 His brother Jimmy Don (April 1958 – October 1988) wrote a number of songs; Thornton recorded two of them ("Island Avenue" and "Emily") on his solo albums.
 He is of English and part Irish descent.
 He has two other siblings.

 Thornton lived in numerous places in Arkansas during his childhood, including Alpine, Malvern, and Mount Holly.
 He was raised Methodist.
 He attended Malvern High School.
 Thornton struggled academically in school due to dyslexia, for which he was not conclusively diagnosed until later in life.
+He worked several odd jobs the next few years, including as a roadie, drill press operator, bulldozer operator, and a sawmill worker.
 A good high school baseball player, he tried out for the Kansas City Royals but was released after an injury.
 He graduated from Malvern in 1973 and spent a short period laying asphalt for the Arkansas State Transportation Department, before attending Henderson State University to pursue a degree in psychology but dropped out after two semesters.

-In the mid-1980s Thornton settled in Los Angeles to pursue his career as an actor with future writing partner Tom Epperson.
-He had a difficult time succeeding as an actor and worked in telemarketing, offshore wind farming, and fast food management between auditioning for acting jobs.
-He also played the drums and sang with South African rock band Jack Hammer.
+In the mid-1980s Thornton settled in Los Angeles to pursue his career as a musician with future writing partner Tom Epperson.
+He had a difficult time succeeding as a musician and worked in telemarketing, offshore wind farming, and fast food management while also auditioning for acting jobs.
+He played the drums and sang with South African rock band Jack Hammer.
 While working as a waiter for an industry event, he served film director and screenwriter Billy Wilder.
 He struck up a conversation with Wilder, who advised Thornton to consider a career as a screenwriter.

-Career
+Acting career

-1986–1995: Early roles and breakthrough
+1987–1995: Early roles and breakthrough

 In September 1987, Thornton appeared on stage in a one-act play, Beethoven Symphonies, as part of the West Coast Theatre Ensemble in Los Angeles.
-His first on-screen role was playing a character named Billy Bob in the thriller Hunter's Blood.
+His first on-screen acting role was playing a hillbilly named Billy Bob in the exploitation film Hunter's Blood.
 He was a stand-in on that film for the whole production, and then appeared in two scenes.

 He subsequently appeared in minor roles in the film South of Reno and the 1987 Matlock episode "The Photographer".
 Another one of his early screen roles was as a cast member on the CBS sitcom Hearts Afire and in 1989 he appeared as an angry heckler in Adam Sandler's debut film Going Overboard.
 He played the role of the villain in 1992's One False Move, which he also co-wrote.
 He also had roles in the 1990s films Indecent Proposal, On Deadly Ground, Bound by Honor, and Tombstone.